 I sang Oh Mary Jane, won't you be mine?

-I've had my penecillin
+I've had my penecillin--then we fell

 into each other's arms and laughed the pain